hpxmlwg/hpxml/guide/source/program_administrator/coordination.rst

-successfully implemented programs have coordinated with contractors by setting up regular meetings, hosting dinners to collect feedback, or working closely with representatives from local trade associations, such as Efficiency First, ACCA, NIAMA, SMACNA, and/or other trade associations.
+successfully implemented programs have coordinated with contractors by setting up regular meetings, hosting dinners to collect feedback, or working closely with representatives from local trade associations, such as Efficiency First, and other trade associations representing the HVAC and envelope trades.

 Software Vendor Coordination
 ****************************